lsst-ts/ts_tma_tma-documentation_eui-manual-english/02_Monitor&Control/021_MirrorCoverGeneralView.md

   </thead>
 </table>

-- Deploy sequence: this sequence is for extending all Mirror Covers (MCs), which requires the MCLs to be in the unlocked position to permit motion.
+- Deploy sequence: this sequence is for extending all Mirror Covers (MCs).
 Sequence steps after pressing the Deploy button:
   - All the MCLs are moved to the unlock position
   - When the MCLs reach the unlocked position, two MCs are moved (Y+ and Y-)
   - When the MCs reach the extended position, two MCs are moved (X+ and X-)
   - When the MCs reach the extended position, the command is ended successfully
-- Retract sequence: this sequence is for retracting all Mirror Covers (MCs), which requires the MCLs to be in the locked position when completed.
+- Retract sequence: this sequence is for retracting all Mirror Covers (MCs).
 Sequence steps after pressing the Retract button:
   - Two MCs are moved (X+ and X-)
   - When the MCs reach the retracted position, two MCs are moved (Y+ and Y-)
   - When the MCs reach the retracted position, all the MCLs are moved to the lock position